viniciussoares/helabs.github.com/README.md

 ### Creating your profile

 Run `rake new_profile` task to generate some basic structure for the "blog post" associated with your profile.
-The new profile can be found in [`_posts/time`](https://github.com/Helabs/helabs.github.com/tree/master/_posts/time).
+The portuguese version of your profile will be found in [`_posts/time`](https://github.com/Helabs/helabs.github.com/tree/master/_posts/time) and the english version in [`_posts/team`](https://github.com/Helabs/helabs.github.com/tree/master/_posts/team).

 ### Import blogposts